 |February 19, 2011||Billings finds creating plan to impact homelessness a challenge, but possible|

 |February 12, 2011||Families make up most homeless in Missoula area; agencies work for solutions|

 |February 3, 2011||Study examines Missoula homeless; Engen hopes to build prevention strategy|

 The City worked with the University of Montana to conduct a citizen survey.
 Residents reported a high overall quality of life, and mentioned housing, property taxes, and streets and traffic as their highest concerns.
-You can read the entire survey or watch the City Council Committee of the Whole meeting with the results.
+You can read the entire survey (PDF) or watch the City Council Committee of the Whole meeting with the results.